nitrictech/docs/docs/reference/providers/custom/building-custom-provider.md

 The runtime provider is there to map the Nitric SDKs to the relevant cloud API.
 For example, using the SDK in application code, someone might define an API and a bucket with permissions for writing.
 This will be picked up by the CLI and added to the resource spec so the deployment provider can provision it.
 However, the actual action to write to the bucket will be performed at runtime.
 This is handled using a sidecar gRPC server that accepts the write request for that particular file.

-> If your provider only needs to deploy resources, and does not make use of any of the Nitric SDKs, then the runtime code is unneccessary.
+> If your provider only needs to deploy resources, and does not make use of any of the Nitric SDKs, then the runtime code is unnecessary.

 In the following case, a bucket is written to with some image data.